 • £3 million is available for IT improvement grants for customs intermediaries who complete customs declarations on behalf of importers and exporters, and who are Small and Medium-sized Enterprises (less than 250 employees and annual turnover less than EUR 50 million)

 PricewaterhouseCoopers (PwC) have been appointed on behalf of HMRC to administer the customs intermediaries’ grants.
 Our role is to manage the grant process on a day-to-day basis with oversight of HMRC to achieve the objectives of the grants.
-Applications will close on 5 April 2019, or earlier once all the funding is allocated.
+The application deadline has been extended and the scheme will now close on 31 May 2019, or earlier once all the funding is allocated.

 What is a customs intermediary?